 Can you see that this instruction is ambiguous?
 Using the accepted meaning of "to alternate", this sentence translates as "Fit the facts to switch conclusions back and forth".
 However, it might also mean "Fit the facts to alternative conclusions."
 This problem of ambiguity is solved easily by using "alternative" when that's what you mean and by NOT using "alternate" when you mean "alternative".

 There are several reasons why language usage becomes modified (and accepted).
 The principal reason, in my opinion, is ignorance and this is actually a policy decision.
 Governments prefer to educate only the elite because dumb people are easier to control.
 This philosophy is reinforced by spreading the idea that it's good to be ignorant and bad to correct people's mistakes.
-I have learned, the hard way, that it does me no favours to correct people's mistakes because it's seen as not "politically correct".
+I have learned, the hard way, that it does me no favours to correct people's mistakes for free because it's seen as not "politically correct".
 You should not "embarrass people" by pointing out their mistakes.
 So ignorance breeds ignorance.